Discover what's on around the region

 Connect with others

-Thursday, June 16 from 5.30pm-7pm.
-Bring your creative projects to the Port Augusta Library to meet others with similar interests and connect with your community.
+Thursday, June 16, Port Augusta Library, 5.30pm-7pm, bring your creative projects to meet others with similar interests and connect with your community.
 Call the Community Connections team on 8641 0432 for more information.

 EVENT LISTING